gliba008/jiraiya/README.md

-# 🐸 Jiraiya Window Tiling Utility
+# 🐸 Jiraiya - Simple Window Tiling for Windows

 ## Introduction
-Jiraiya is a lightweight tiling assistant for Windows inspired by David Heinemeier Hansson's Omarchy Linux setup.
-It works alongside the operating system instead of fighting it: no exotic shell replacements, no hidden hacks, just tidy window placement across every monitor.
+Jiraiya is a lightweight tiling assistant for Windows inspired by [David Heinemeier Hansson's Omarchy Linux setup](https://omarchy.org/).
+It works alongside the operating system instead of fighting it.

 Jiraiya is also:

+- The legendary [Toad Sage](https://naruto.fandom.com/wiki/Jiraiya) of stupendous ninja skill from *Naruto*.
 - The toad-riding protagonist from the [Japanese folk tale](https://en.wikipedia.org/wiki/Jiraiya_(folklore)).
-- The legendary [Toad Sage](https://naruto.fandom.com/wiki/Jiraiya) of stupendous ninja skill from *Naruto*.

 ## How It Works
 - Launch Jiraiya and it immediately arranges the visible application windows into its three-slot layout (A, B, C) per monitor.